-- A lesser distance may be used if it can be demonstrated by a professional engineer or professional geologist that the use of a barrier, such as a minimum 30 mil PVC liner placed between the soil treatment area and the slope of the dry gulch, cut bank, or fill area will prevent effluent surfacing laterally. - 3.
+- 43.7 Minimum Distances Between Components of an On-site Wastewater Treatment System and Physical Features - restrictive layer is present that will direct or allow the effluent from the soil treatment area to move laterally and surface. - 2.
+A lesser distance may be used if it can be demonstrated by a professional engineer or professional geologist that the use of a barrier, such as a minimum 30 mil PVC liner placed between the soil treatment area and the slope of the dry gulch, cut bank or fill area will prevent effluent surfacing laterally. - 3.
 The separation distance between a component and the crest of a dry gulch or cut bank will be evaluated for potential erosion or slope instability if the component and the slope are too close together.
-If there is potential for erosion or instability, the separation distance shall be increased until the risk is minimized. - D. Components of an OWTS listed in Table 7-1 shall be installed or located in accordance with the minimum distance requirements provided in the table or such increased distances provided by Board regulations. - E. Table 7-2 provides the required site evaluation, design, and treatment level considerations necessary to evaluate the site and to design and locate the soil treatment area component of an OWTS. - 1.
-Items 1, 2, and 3 in Table 7-2 address the allowable horizontal setback distance between the soil treatment area and the following physical features: - a.
-Setback distance from soil treatment area to onsite well. - b.
-Setback distance from soil treatment area to water features. - c.
+If there is potential for erosion or instability, the separation distance shall be increased until the risk is minimized. - D. Components of an OWTS listed in Table 7-1 shall be installed or located in accordance with the minimum distance requirements provided in the table or such increased distances provided by local board of health regulations. - E. Table 7-2 provides the required site evaluation, design, and treatment level considerations necessary to evaluate the site and to design and locate the soil treatment area component of an OWTS. - 1.
+Items 1, 2 and 3 in Table 7-2 address the allowable horizontal setback distance between the soil treatment area and the following physical features: - a.
+Setback distance from soil treatment area to on-site well: - b.
+Setback distance from soil treatment area to water features; and - c.
 Setback distance from soil treatment area to a dry gulch or cut bank. - 2.
 Item 4 in Table 7-2 addresses the required vertical separation distance between the infiltrative surface of the soil treatment area and the restrictive layer or the required depth of soil comprising the soil treatment area. - 3.
-The designer may select the level of treatment from Table 7-2 to be applied to the soil treatment area that is necessary in order to accommodate the site conditions, if higher level treatment for that purpose is permitted by BCPH.
+The designer may select the level of treatment from Table 7-2 to be applied to the soil treatment area that is necessary in order to accommodate the site conditions, if higher level treatment for that purpose is permitted by the local public health agency.

-Table 7-1 Minimum Horizontal Distances in Feet Between Components of OWTS Installed After November 15, 1973, and Water, Physical, and Health Impact Features
+Table 7-1 Minimum Horizontal Distances in Feet Between Components of an On-Site Wastewater Treatment System Installed After November 15, 1973 and Water, Physical and Health Impact Features